Main Library: Renovation

 Discussions will be interactive, including the Library sharing information and seeking information from participants.
 The information shared and feedback provided will be shared on this site following each forum.

-We realize that these dates and times won’t be convenient for everyone.
-If you would like to share your ideas or concerns with us, please email email@example.com and we'll share your insights within the discussions and posted synopsis.
+We realize that these dates and times won’t be convenient for everyone, and invite you to share your ideas or concerns with us electronically and we’ll share your insights within the discussions and posted synopsis.
+A discussion guide from the evening can be found here.

 As the Library engages with the community about this initiative and we move from design and development to construction, we will continue to update this FAQ information.
 There is also a link at the bottom of the page if you would like to submit a question that we haven't addressed.